 The National Folk Festival is coming to Jackson in 2025, 2026 and 2027.
 Join Blaine Waide, executive director of the National Council for the Traditional Arts, to hear about the festival, what to expect, and how to get involved.

-Blaine Waide, executive director of the National Council for the Traditional Arts, has over 20 years ethnographic experience.
+Blaine Waide, executive director of the National Council for the Traditional Arts, has over 20 years of ethnographic experience.
 He has been a leader of the programming staff since 2013 and executive director since 2023.
 He previously served as state folklorist of Florida (2011-13), where he directed the Florida Folklife Program.
 Waide co-edited/co-produced the award-winning expanded reissue of Drop on Down in Florida: Field Recordings of African American Traditional Music 1977-1980.
-He has an MA in Folklore from UNC Chapel Hill and a BA in English and Classical Studies from University of Arkansas.
-At the NCTA, he served as the lead staff member for festival management—and curation of artistic programs—for the National in Greensboro, NC (2015-17) and Salisbury, MD (2018-22), and the Richmond Folk Festival.
-Blaine regularly advises on cultural programming at National Park Service sites throughout the country, and moderates festival talk/demonstrations that often feature National Heritage Fellows alongside other festival artists.
+He has an MA in Folklore from UNC Chapel Hill and a BA in English and Classical Studies from the University of Arkansas.
+At the NCTA, he served as the lead staff member for festival management—and curation of artistic programs—for the National in Greensboro, NC (2015-17) Salisbury, MD (2018-22), and the Richmond Folk Festival.
+Blaine regularly advises on cultural programming at National Park Service sites throughout the country and moderates festival talk/demonstrations that often feature National Heritage Fellows alongside other festival artists.
 In 2020, he served as project director for virtual editions of the National and Richmond Folk Festival.

 ArtTalk & Dinner